What is an Antinuclear Antibody (ANA) Test?

 • Addison's disease : It is a condition that affects your adrenal glands and causes exhaustion and weakness.

-• Autoimmune hepatitis : Autoimmune hepatitis:It causes liver swelling.
+• Autoimmune hepatitis : Autoimmune hepatitis causes liver swelling.

 During an ANA test, a tiny needle will be inserted by a healthcare expert to draw blood from a vein in your arm.
-Following the insertion of the needle, a little amount of blood will be collected in a test tube or vial.
-When the needle goes in or out, you might feel a slight sting.
-This normally takes five minutes.
+Following the insertion of the needle, a small amount of blood will be collected in a test tube or vial.
+You might feel a slight sting when the needle goes in or out.
+This usually takes five minutes.

-An ANA test does not need any particular preparation prior to the test.
-Doctor will inform you if you need to take this test empty stomach or not.
+An ANA test does not require any particular preparation prior to the test.
+Your doctor will inform you if you need to take this test on an empty stomach or not.

 Having a blood test poses relatively no risks or danger.
-One might experience some discomfort or bruising in the area where the needle was inserted, but most symptoms will go away soon.
+One might experience some discomfort or bruising in the needle's insertion area, but most symptoms will go away soon.

 The results of an ANA test cannot be used to diagnose a specific illness.
-Your ANA test results, together with other tests and information about your health, will be used by your clinician to determine a final diagnosis.
+Your clinician will use your ANA test results and other tests and information about your health to determine a final diagnosis.

-• A negative result : A negative ANA test result indicates that antinuclear antibodies were not detected in the blood.
+• A negative result: A negative Antinuclear Antibody (ANA) test result indicates that antinuclear antibodies were not detected in the blood.
 Therefore, you are less likely to suffer an autoimmune illness.
-However, a negative ANA test does not rule out the potential of having an autoimmune illness.
+However, a negative ANA test does not rule out the potential of having an autoimmune disease.

-• A positive result : A positive ANA test result indicates that antinuclear antibodies were detected in the blood.
+• A positive result: A positive Antinuclear Antibody (ANA) test result indicates that antinuclear antibodies were detected in the blood.
 It might indicate the following conditions:

 • Lupus erythematosus (SLE)